What happens during EP study?

 Normally, you can expect the following

-- Medicine may be given to help you relax.
+- You may be given medicine to help you relax.

-- A local anesthetic will be applied to your skin near a vein in your groin, neck or forearm which causes numbness in the area.
+- A local anaesthetic, which induces numbness in the area, will be given to your skin near a vein in your groyne, neck, or forearm.

 - Your healthcare provider will make a needle puncture through your skin and into your blood vessel.